Written by:

 <div class="horizontal-scrolling-items__item">

 Here is some horizontally scrolling text used for a tutorial.
-It will loop smoothly.&nbsp
+It will loop smoothly.

 </div>